 Non-vegetarian version

-I prefer to make a vegetarian version of this recipe for Homemade Quebec Maple Baked Beans.
-However, I have been known to throw in some Italian pancetta or even some Canadian smoked bacon.
+I prefer to make a vegetarian version of this recipe for baked beans.
+However, I have been known to throw in some Italian pancetta or Canadian smoked bacon.
 The final product is creamy and smokey… just perfect as a main, as a side or even to top off those potatoes!

 Nutrition note

 There is nothing healthier than eating a bowl of baked beans.
 This low-calorie food is high in fiber, which keeps your intestines working properly; it’s also a great protein source, promoting healthy muscle tissue.
 As a bonus, it even has a low glycemic index.
-There are just a few of the benefits of baked beans.
-[Pulse Canada]
+These are just a few benefits of baked beans [source: Pulse Canada].

 White bean recipes we love